India: Court rules in favor of Hindus over Ayodhya temple-mosque dispute | DW | 09.11.2019

 In a historic judgment, the Supreme Court ruled that the site where Hindu mobs destroyed a 460-year-old mosque in 1992 must be handed over to a trust to oversee the construction of a Hindu temple, subject to conditions.

-A separate 5 acre (2.02 hectare) piece of land in the town should be given over to Muslim groups to build a new mosque, the court said.
+A separate 5 acre (2.02 hectare) piece of land in the town would be given over to Muslim groups to build a new mosque, the court said.

-The disputed land, which lies 550 kilometers (350 miles) east of New Delhi, was the site of the 6th-century Babri Masjid mosque.
+The disputed land was the site of the 6th-century Babri Masjid mosque.
 Its razing led to riots in which more than 2,000 people, most of them Muslims, were killed.

 The court, which had been sitting since August on the issue, observed that the destruction of the mosque was a violation of law.